aineon/velvet-goldmine/TESTING.md

     - Hovering over an item in the dropdown highlights that item
  - **_Nav brand logo_** clicked to ensure it returns user to index.html
  - **_Access_**:
-    - *Anonymus user* only has access to relevant links:
+    - *Anonymous user* only has access to relevant links:
         - In the main nav:
             - 'All Products', 'Clothing', 'Footwear', 'Swimwear', 'Accessories', 'Blog'
         - In the header: